 A pocket of powerful stuff: An art historian would call this mail art piece an assemblage, that is two or three dimentional collages made of found objects, but that would not make a good headline.
 The German artist Friedrich Winnes (1949-2005) apparently made it and/or had it in his pocket.
 We don’t know, all we know is that the piece was sent from Winnes in East Germany to Mogens Otto Nielsen in Denmark, where it became a part of the Pocket Museum.
 This is one of many examples of the correspondence between mail artists in East and West (it isn’t the only piece with breasts or banknotes either).

-Welcome to the archiveThe Mogens Otto Nielsen archive contains around 10.000 pieces of mail art from more than 600 artists around the world.
-The archive is currently deposited at KUNSTEN Museum of Modern Art Aalborg in Denmark, where it is my job to sort it out, to categorize it, and to make sense of it, without tearing it apart, making it fit too well, or to make sense where there should have been nonsense.
+Welcome to the archiveThe Mogens Otto Nielsen mail art archive contains around 10.000 pieces of mail art from more than 600 artists around the world.
+At KUNSTEN Museum of Modern Art Aalborg in Denmark, it is my job to sort it out, to categorize it, and to make sense of it, without tearing it apart, making it fit too well, or to make sense where there should have been nonsense.
 I will keep you posted.